indigo-dc/oidc-agent/gitbook/oidc-gen.md

                              resulting client configuration will be stored in FILE instead of inside the oidc-agent directory.
                              Implicitly sets the -s option.
+      --port=PORT            Use this port for redirect during dynamic client registration.
+Option can be used multiple times to provide additional backup ports.
       --pub                  Uses a public client defined in the publicclient.conf file.
       --qr                   When using the device flow a QR-Code containing